catbaron0/efb-sticker2img-middleware/README.md

 If a message has a attatched file with a `.png` or `.gif` suffix, or if the message type is `sticker`, the attatched file would be converted to `jpeg` image.
 Note that the converted `jpeg` file may be in low quality.

 Also be aware that this is a very early develop version.
-Please let me know if you found any problem.
+Please let me know if you meet any trouble.

 You need to use **Sticker2Img** on top of [EFB](https://ehforwarderbot.readthedocs.io).
 Please check the document and install EFB first.